Sticky space

 After the delivery, parents may discover that an item may be damaged or broken.
 Companies usually handle issues with fundraiser merchandise in one of two ways:

-For companies that require schools to submit a discrepancy report, it’s a good idea for the sponsor to gather additional help and physically inspect the items inside the boxes before issuing them to the students to take home.
-There’s usually an inventory sheet with a list of the items contained inside each box.
-This is definitely more work up front, but it can also provide some peace of mind.
+For companies that require schools to submit a discrepancy report, it's a good idea for the sponsor to gather additional help and physically inspect the items inside the boxes before issuing them to the students to take home.
+There's usually an inventory sheet with a list of items inside each box.
+This is more work upfront but can also provide peace of mind.

-See our brochure fundraisers
+See our brochure fundraisers.

 Author Bio Clay Boggess, Author